Aidar5/nattoeng/docs/source/exercises/19_exercises.rst

 Script should send commands list to all devices from devices.yaml file using the send_config_commands() function.

-Task 19.2b
+Task 18.2b
 ~~~~~~~~~~~~~

-Copy send_config_commands() function from task 19.2a and add error check.
+Copy send_config_commands() function from task 18.2a and add error check.

 When executing each command, script should check the result for such errors:

 * Invalid input detected, Incomplete command, Ambiguous command

-If error occurs during execution of any of commands, the function should output a message to standard output stream with information about: which error occurred, which command caused it and on which device.
+If error occurs during execution of any of commands, function should output a message to standard output stream with information about: which error occurred, which command caused it and on which device.
 For example: "logging" command was executed with error "Incomplete command." on device 192.168.100.1

 Errors should always be displayed regardless of *verbose* parameter value.
 However, *verbose* still has to control whether the message will be displayed:
 Connecting to 192.168.100.1...